Model

 enum

 .
-This can only be aPrimitiveType
+This must only ever be set to aPrimitiveType

-with either aUnsigned
+with either anUnsigned

 or aSigned